-Grab ‘em quick: More tickets released for 3rd Annual Winter Party at Galvanize – TechCrunch
+Grab ’em quick: More tickets released for 3rd Annual Winter Party at Galvanize – TechCrunch

 What can you do at the Winter Party?
 Plenty.
 Commune with the Silicon Valley community over craft beer and signature cocktails.
 Nosh on delectable appetizers.
 Converse and connect in a fun, relaxed setting.
 You never know who you’ll meet, but you can be sure to find influencers eager to meet and greet.

 Demo your startup and introduce your genius product to the Valley’s finest thinkers, makers and investors.
 We have a very limited number of tables available — only two demo tables left — so get cracking.
-FYI: the price of a demo table includes four tickets to the party.
+FYI: The price of a demo table includes four tickets to the party.
 Bring your crew and maximize your networking mojo.

 What else goes down at the Winter Party?
 Lots of laughter, party games and activities — killer karaoke, anyone? — and plenty of photo ops.
 You might even score door prizes, like TC swag and tickets to Disrupt SF, our flagship event coming in September 2020.
 We’ll toss in a few surprises that night, too.
 Sweet!